Decision Fatigue Research Shows You May Be Adversely Affected

 The impulse buys at the checkout or anywhere else is never a problem.
 The answer is always no!
 There is no shopping inspired by advertising, researching online and no time wasted because the decision has already been built into the lifestyle.

 Now you have optimal brain power on reserve to make better decisions on critical things that are more important.
-Spend that optimal brain power on family and good friends.
+Spend that optimal brain power for family and good friends.
 That is a simplification on the subject of decision fatigue but you get the picture.
 Hopefully, you can end your day still fresh and not mentally fatigued and go enjoy life.

 Other Ways to Combat Decision Fatigue